ChrisRomp/hamclock-docker/README.md

 You will need to have a computer running [Docker](https://docs.docker.com/get-docker/).

-If you're already lost, may I recommend buying a [prebulid HamClock](https://www.veritiumhfclock.com/)?
+If you're already lost, may I recommend buying a [prebulit HamClock](https://www.veritiumhfclock.com/)?

 ## Running HamClock